doanvanthong/face_recognition_haarcascade/README.md

 Enjoy!

-Requirements :
+# Requirements :
-# make sure you have install pip on your system.
+# Make sure you have install pip on your system.
 1. Opencv # on your terminal/cmd type:

 	pip3 install opencv-contrib-python